 Some of these technologies include the following:

-• Communication platforms.
-These platforms allow teams to communicate and collaborate through real-time messaging and videoconferencing.
+- Communication platforms.
+These platforms allow remote teams to communicate and collaborate through real-time messaging and videoconferencing.
 Examples of these applications include platforms such as Slack, Zoom, and Microsoft Teams.

 Remote work best practices

-While offering remote work can increase employee satisfaction and company productivity, employers must create a global employment strategy that clarifies remote work expectations, establishes effective communication, and mitigates risks to ensure long-term success with a remote workforce.
+While offering the option to work from home can increase employee satisfaction and company productivity, employers must create a global employment strategy that clarifies remote work expectations, establishes effective communication, and mitigates risks to ensure long-term success with a remote workforce.

 Some best practices for employers implementing a remote work policy include: